freqtrade/freqtrade/docs/freqai.md

 | `n_estimators` | A common parameter among regressors which sets the number of boosted trees to fit <br> **Datatype:** integer.
 | `learning_rate` | A common parameter among regressors which sets the boosting learning rate. <br> **Datatype:** float.
 | `n_jobs`, `thread_count`, `task_type` | Different libraries use different parameter names to control the number of threads used for parallel processing or whether or not it is a `task_type` of `gpu` or `cpu`. <br> **Datatype:** float.
-|  |  **Extraneous parameters**
-| `keras` | If your model makes use of keras (typical of Tensorflow based prediction models), activate this flag so that the model save/loading follows keras standards.
-Default value `false`  <br> **Datatype:** boolean.
-| `conv_width` | The width of a convolutional neural network input tensor.
-This replaces the need for `shift` by feeding in historical data points as the second dimension of the tensor.
-Technically, this parameter can also be used for regressors, but it only adds computational overhead and does not change the model training/prediction.
-Default value, 2 <br> **Datatype:** integer.

 ### Important FreqAI dataframe key patterns